LIHI Certificate #147 – Brooklyn Dam Project, New Hampshire

 Recreational resources at the project include a canoe portage and recreational fishing access.
 Public access is provided free of charge.

-- Condition 1: The facility Owner shall submit quarterly reports to LIHI by the end of the month following the calendar quarter (e.g., April 30, July 31, October 31, January 31), with information sufficient to confirm run-of-river operations, adherence to impoundment refill rates, and related agency communications for the prior calendar quarter.
-Any requests made by the Owner for modifications to operations or refill rates, agency approvals of such modifications, copies of notifications to FERC and NHDES of any OCMP deviations, and copies of annual OCMP deviation reports to NHDES shall also be provided to LIHI with these reports.
+- Modified in 2022 to reduce reporting to annually from quarterly.
+Condition 1: In annual compliance statements, the facility Owner shall submit information sufficient to confirm run-of-river operations, adherence to impoundment refill rates, and related agency communications.
+Any requests made by the Owner for modifications to operations or refill rates, agency approvals of such modifications, copies of notifications to FERC and NHDES of any OCMP deviations, and copies of annual OCMP deviation reports to NHDES shall also be provided to LIHI with the compliance statements.

 January 11, 2019: On January 10, 2019, the Low Impact Hydropower Institute (LIHI) preliminarily approved Low Impact Certification for the Brooklyn Dam Hydroelectric Project.